Maria Rasputin escaped death in Russia and went on to become a lion tamer and author — but was she really the Grigori Rasputin's daughter?

 Her father was one of the most controversial figures in Russian history.
 As a little girl, she played with the Romanov daughters.
-And when imperial Russia fell, this girl — Maria Rasputin — fled the country and wound up in Los Angeles, after a long career in lion taming and cabaret.
+And when imperial Russia fell, this girl — Maria Rasputin — fled the country and wound up in Los Angeles after a long career in lion taming and cabaret.

 Indeed, while popular accounts say that the Rasputin family name ended with the infamous Grigor Rasputin’s death, Maria Rasputin’s life proves otherwise.

-Maria Rasputin’s Beginnings
+Maria Rasputin’s Early Life

 In 1898 — or possibly 1899 — a peasant family welcomed their newborn child, Matryona Rasputin, into the Siberian village of Pokrovskoye.
 The little girl would later change her name to Maria Rasputin in order to better climb the social ladder in Russia’s capital.

 In the summer of 1914, a woman named Khioniya Guseva would attempt to assassinate Maria Rasputin’s father, Grigori.
-This event would spark a dramatic change in her father’s behavior — one which would set the path for his ascendence to the “Mad Monk” of Russia.
+This event would spark a dramatic change in her father’s behavior, one which would set the path for his ascendence to the “Mad Monk” of Russia.

 Following the assassination attempt, Grigori Rasputin began to drink more intensely (mostly dessert wines, which can have a very high alcohol content) and became heavily involved in the Russian Orthodox faith.
 He learned a great deal about magnetism and its uses in the human body, which would lay the foundation for what became his famous “healing practices.”